Chase Side Dental Practice offers in-house endodontic treatments, so you can receive expert treatment and familiarity within our practice.

 Receiving specialist endodontic treatment is recommended as an option to avoid tooth extraction.

 Root canal treatment aims to remove infected nerve tissue.
 It is removed from within the tooth by accessing and cleaning out the infected nerve.
 The space is then filled with a rubber-like material known as gutta percha.
-The treatment is performed under local anesthesia.
+The treatment is performed under local anaesthesia.

 A front tooth usually has one canal, while the back tooth usually has three or more canals.
 Occasionally, these canals are curved or blocked and for this reason, root canal treatment can be complicated and may take two or more visits, although sometimes it may be completed in one visit.
-The Endodontist
+The Endodontist will make this decision.
+Each visit lasts between one to two hours.

 Local anaesthetic is used for root canal treatment, so no discomfort should be experienced during the procedure.
 We will make every effort to ensure your comfort throughout.